freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 Follow these guidelines to ensure our translations are as accurate as possible:

-- Do not translate content within `<code>` tags.
+- Do not translate the content within `<code>` tags.
 These tags indicate text that is found in code and should be left in English.
 - Do not add additional content.
 If you feel a challenge requires changes in the text content or additional information, you should propose the changes through a GitHub issue or a pull request that modifies the English file.
 - Do not change the order of content.